 Bike from Hyde to the end of the Otago Central Rail Trail at Middlemarch (27km).
 The highlights of the final days cycle ride include views of the Rock and Pillar and Taieri Ranges, the Hyde Railway Disaster memorial, and dropping down into the Strath Taieri Plain, an area used in the filming of the Hobbit Trilogies.
 In the afternoon we make our way back to Christchurch arriving at around 6pm.
-Alternatively opt to end your journey in Dunedin in true style by taking the historic Taieri Gorge Railway to Dunedin, or catch a shuttle back to Clyde or Queenstown.
+Alternatively opt to catch a shuttle to Dunedin, Clyde or Queenstown*.

 Cycle Distance: 27km

 What’s included in the Otago Central Rail Trail tour package?